bitnami/charts/bitnami/wordpress-intel/README.md

 ## Why use Intel optimized containers

 Encryption is becoming pervasive with most organizations increasingly adopting encryption for application execution, data in flight, and data storage.
-Intel® 3rd gen Xeon® Scalable Processor (Ice Lake) cores and architecture, offers several new instructions for encryption acceleration.
+Intel�� 3rd gen Xeon�� Scalable Processor (Ice Lake) cores and architecture, offers several new instructions for encryption acceleration.
 These new instructions, coupled with algorithmic and software innovations, deliver breakthrough performance for the industry's most widely deployed cryptographic ciphers.

 This solution accelerates the processing of the Transport Layer Security (TLS) significantly by using built-in Intel crypto acceleration included in the latest Intel 3rd gen Xeon Scalable Processor (Ice Lake).
-For more information, refer to [Intel’s documentation](https://software.intel.com/content/www/us/en/develop/articles/wordpress-tuning-guide-on-xeon-systems.html).
+For more information, refer to [Intel���s documentation](https://software.intel.com/content/www/us/en/develop/articles/wordpress-tuning-guide-on-xeon-systems.html).

 It requires a 3rd gen Xeon Scalable Processor (Ice Lake) to get a breakthrough performance improvement.